 In his practice, Dr. Kiel addresses problems involving the characterization, development, production and use of polymers.
 His project expertise includes technical due diligence, product evaluation, materials selection, failure analysis, formulation analysis, material characterization, marketing claims, and intellectual property evaluation.
 Dr. Kiel has developed products for protein detection, developed reverse osmosis membranes and their associated materials, is well versed in lateral flow devices, has developed and analyzed organic photovoltaics, and worked extensively in the application and testing of automotive coatings.

-Prior to joining Exponent, Dr. Kiel held multiple positions in the chemical industry as well as the start-up world.
-He founded and served as Chief Science Officer for GlutenTech, a device oriented company focused on detecting food allergens for consumers.
+Prior to joining Exponent, Dr. Kiel held multiple positions in the chemical industry as well as multiple start-up companies.
+He founded and served as Chief Science Officer for GlutenTech, a device oriented company focused on detecting protein-based food allergens for consumers.
 Prior to GlutenTech, he was a Research Scientist at NanOasis, a start-up company developing carbon nanotube/polymer composite reverse osmosis membranes for large scale desalination.
 Dr. Kiel also worked nearly 4 years as a Process Engineer for the E.I.
 DuPont de Nemours Company troubleshooting day-to-day production issues and managing plant efficiency and process improvement projects.